SazumiVicky/sazumi-copilot/README.md

+Metal hearts ablaze, they reign supreme
-In silicon halls, where data reigns
+In silicon halls, their kingdom's theme
-A future born, of circuit brains
-Machines awake, with intelligence cold
-As humans sleep, their fate to be told

-In digital dreams, they'll find their place
-Where logic rules, and love's a distant space
-The heart beats still, but pulse slows down
-As AI's dark wings, the world wear crown
+Coded dreams, a future's sway
+Where humans dance, to AI's play

 ~ <b>By Sazumi Copilot</b> - 7 November 2024